 Massachusetts is a relatively slow growing but densely populated state with a comparatively large percentage of its residents living in metropolitan areas.
-The population density of Massachusetts was estimated as of July 1, 2008 to be 825 persons per square mile, as compared to 85.2 for the United States as a whole.
+The population density of Massachusetts was estimated as of July 1, 2008 to be 828.8 persons per square mile, as compared to 86 for the United States as a whole.
 Among the 50 states, only Rhode Island and New Jersey have a greater population density.
-Massachusetts also ranked just behind the same two states in percentage of residents living in metropolitan areas according to the metropolitan definitions released in 2007 which are based on whole counties.
-According to this definition, the entire state is considered metropolitan except for the two island counties (99.6 percent of state residents lived outside of these counties in 2008) while Rhode Island, New Jersey and D.C. are wholly metropolitan.
+Massachusetts also ranked just behind the same two states in percentage of residents living in metropolitan areas.
+According to the current county-based definition, 99.6 percent of the state's population lived in metropolitan areas.

 The State's population is concentrated in its eastern portion.
-The city of Boston is the largest city in New England, with a 2007 population estimated at 608,357, or 9.4 percent of the state's population.
+The city of Boston is the largest city in New England, with a 2008 population estimated at 609,023, or 9.4 percent of the state's population.
 Boston is the hub of the seven-county Boston-Cambridge-Quincy, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and which had a total population in 2008 estimated at 4,522,858 or 31.4 percent of the total New England population.
-The three-county Boston-Quincy, MA Metropolitan Division is the largest component of that MSA, with a total population in 2008 estimated at 1,884,659.
+The three county Boston-Quincy, MA Metropolitan Division is the largest component of that MSA, with a total population in 2008 estimated at 1,884,659.

 The second largest MSA in the state is the Worcester, MA MSA, with a 2008 population estimated at 783,806.
-The city of Worcester, situated approximately 40 miles west of Boston with a 2007 population estimated at 175,521, is the second largest city in New England as well as the second largest in the state.
+The city of Worcester, situated approximately 40 miles west of Boston with a 2008 population estimated at 175,011, is the second largest city in New England as well as the second largest in the state.
 As a major medical and education center, the Worcester area is home to 18 patient care facilities, including the University of Massachusetts Medical School, and thirteen other colleges and universities.

 The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a 2008 population estimated at 687,558.
-Springfield, the third largest city in the Commonwealth with a 2007 population estimated at 151,342, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health System, Big Y Supermarkets, MassMutual Financial Group, and Hasbro Games (Milton Bradley).
+Springfield, the third largest city in the Commonwealth with a 2008 population estimated at 150,640, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health System, Big Y Supermarkets, MassMutual Financial Group, and Hasbro Games (Milton Bradley).
 In addition, Springfield is home to three independent colleges.